 Turbulent is now building turbines all over the world: Taiwan, Philippines, Suriname, Portugal and Chile.
 Past projects also include a turbine-tank combination in France, Estonia and Chile.

-There is only one problem, correct me if I'm wrong.
-It only works when the water flows freely: which means that if the water were to freeze it, the turbine would stop.
-Fortunately, none of the places where turbines are built have this problem, but its use puzzles me in cold places.
+There's just one problem, correct me if I'm wrong.
+It only works when the water flows freely: which means that if the water were to freeze, the turbine would stop.
+Fortunately, none of the places where turbines are built have this problem, but its use baffles me in cold places.